natethompson44/winzo-platform/preserved_components/PRESERVATION_DOCUMENTATION.md

 - Update preserved components to use new design system
 - Enhance betslip UI to match new professional design
 - Add accessibility improvements

+### Phase 5: API Integration
+- Restore API configuration files to new project structure
+- Ensure axios client works with new component architecture
+- Test all API endpoints with preserved authentication logic

 ## API Dependencies